knime/knime-core/org.knime.product.desktop/rootfiles/README.txt

   this archive.
 For example an R integration feature (http://www.r-project.org) and a chemistry feature (using the chemistry development kit, CDK, http://cdk.sf.net/) are available.
 These features are installed via the KNIME update site.
-In KNIME select "File", "Update KNIME...".
-The Update Dialog opens; Select the tab "Available Software" and select the features you want to install.
+In KNIME click "File -> Install KNIME extension...".
+Then select the features you want to install in the dialog.
-  (In case the KNIME update site doesn't show, click "Manage Sites..." and select KNIME's update site.)
 You need to restart KNIME after installing new extensions in order to get them activated.

-  Note, the update site is also available as zip archive for a later offline installation.
+  Note, the update site is also available as zip archive for offline installation.
 Refer to the knime.org website for details.